 Through its various subsidiaries and divisions, Magna International makes just about everything needed to put together a motor vehicle.
 Magna Steyr, its largest division, offers vehicle engineering and assembly.
 Magna's interior and exterior systems division makes trim, lighting, sealing systems, instrument and door panels, and sound insulation.
 Cosma International makes body and chassis systems.
 Magna Powertrain offers transaxles, transmission systems, and engine parts, while Magna Mirrors makes mirrors and driver assistance products.
 Other Magna operations include Seating, E-Car Systems, Electronics, Roof, and Closures.
 Its geographic markets include North America, Europe, Africa, and Asia.

-The company operates through almost 310 manufacturing operations and roughly 90 product development, engineering, and sales centers in nearly 30 countries.
+Magna boasts almost 320 manufacturing facilities and roughly 85 product development, engineering, and sales centers in nearly 30 countries.
 Magna follows a decentralized mode of operation, meaning its businesses operate independently.

 Sales and Marketing

 BMW, Daimler, Fiat/Chrysler, Ford, GM, and VW accounted for approximately 83% of Magna's total sales in 2014.

 Magna has enjoyed sizable revenue and profit growth since 2009 as demand for new cars continues to strengthen around the world.

 The company's sales rose 5% to a record $36.6 billion during 2014, mostly thanks to business growth in North America with the launch of new programs, and as light vehicle production in North America grew by 5% to 17 million units.
 Total sales were also helped by 18% sales growth in Asia driven by new program launches with Magna content (particularly in China) and higher light vehicle production in Asia.